simaopsbarbosa/Inclui/README.md

 ### Product Vision

+For individuals seeking inclusive and accessible places, who need to find establishments that embrace diversity, the "Inclui" project is a mobile application that allows users to rate establishments based on accessibility features, such as wheelchair ramps, Braille menus, and other inclusivity aspects, helping people find places that meet their needs.
+Unlike general review apps, our product focuses specifically on accessibility and inclusivity, ensuring users can easily identify welcoming and accommodating establishments.

 <!--
 Start by defining a clear and concise vision for your app, to help members of the team, contributors, and users into focusing their often disparate views into a concise, visual, and short textual form.